-- A physician's certification of proper immunization. - Blood work indicating immunity. - A physician's certification that the student had the disease. - · A physician's certification that inoculation is medically contraindicated. - · A signed statement that receiving immunizations is against religious beliefs.
+- physician's documentation of inoculations. - blood work indicating immunity. - physician's certification that the student had the disease. - physician's certification that inoculation is medically contraindicated.

+a signed statement stating that receiving inoculations for immunization is against religious beliefs.

-The first measles and rubella inoculation must be after the students first birthday and after 1-1-69.
+The first measles and rubella inoculation must be after the student's first birthday and after 1-1-69.
 A second measles inoculation is required, must be at least thirty days after the first, and must have been given after 1980.